ManimCommunity/manim/docs/source/guides/deep_dive.rst

 After all batches have been processed, the camera has an image representation of the Scene at the current time stamp in form of a NumPy array stored in its ``pixel_array`` attribute.
-The renderer then takes this array and passes it to its :class:`.SceneFileWriter`.
+The renderer passes a top-left-origin, C-contiguous ``uint8`` RGBA array to its :class:`.SceneFileWriter`.
+OpenGL uses the same array contract and performs GPU readback at this renderer boundary only when file output needs a frame.
 This concludes one iteration of the render loop, and once the time progression has been processed completely, a final bit of cleanup is performed before the :meth:`.Scene.play_internal` call is completed.